-Solderability, reliability and less risk of moisture ingression.

-Tight control on age of

-RISK OF NOT HAVING

-Poor repair can actually lead to open circuits being supplied.
-Even a 'good' repair has a risk of failure under load conditions (vibration etc.) leading to potential field failures.
+BENEFITS Reliability through perfect circuitry and security, as no repair = no risk of failure of repair.
+RISK OF NOT HAVING Poor repair can actually lead to open circuits being 'supplied' as even a 'good' repair has a risk of failure under load conditions (vibration etc.) leading to potential field failures.
+This is a key characteristic for those products which are safety or life critical.
+For NCAB Group we consider this standard.

-RISK OF NOT HAVING

-specific finishes